WELCOME to the NETOA

 History of the ‘New Vic’ Wurlitzer Organ

-You can find a brief history of the NETOA and our Wurlitzer organ on the History page and also the current Specification of the organ.
-A fully detailed history of the organ, together with information on how the specification has been altered over the years is contained in our Souvenir Brochure which can be ordered from our online store.
+People of all ages are fascinated to find out about the theatre organ, its history, its music, its technology and the way in which it played a major role in the social history of the mid twentieth century.
+You can find a brief history of the NETOA and our Wurlitzer organ on the History page and you can also see the current Specification of the organ.
+A fully detailed history of the organ and its various homes, together with information on how the specification has been altered over the years, so that it is now one of the largest Wurlitzer theatre pipe organs in Europe, is contained in our Souvenir Brochure which can be ordered from our online store.

 This Website is the Quick & Convenient Way to: